-30 Comfy, Cozy, Zoom-Ready Outfits to Get You Through September in Style
+30 Comfy, Cozy Transitional Outfits to Get You Through September in Style

-Typically, this is the time of year we’d be refreshing our jacket collection and investing in a new pair of chic fall boots.
-But 2020 isn’t a typical year, not by a long shot.
-And while we certainly have a lot of things on our minds (questions about back to school, attempting to plan safe holiday travels, hunting for disinfecting wipes), getting dressed in something that’s both cute and comfy can do a lot for our mental wellbeing and make us feel that much more put together.
+Typically this is the time of year we’d be refreshing our jacket collection and investing in a new pair of chic fall boots.
+But we haven’t experienced a “typical” month in quite a while now.
+Just like last fall, we’ve got a lot of things on our minds (questions about back to school, attempting to plan safe holiday travels, hunting for disinfecting wipes), getting dressed in something that’s both cute and comfy can do a lot for our mental wellbeing and make us feel that much more put together.
 So, without further ado, here are 30 easy, comfortable, Zoom call-ready outfits to get you through the first month of fall in style.

 1. Coordinate Your Face Mask with Your Accessories